splunk/splunk-plotly-collection-viz/README.md

 - Unpack/Install Splunk by running the downloaded files.
 - Follow the instruction on the screen.

-**plotly_custom_viz_splunk** can be downloaded from **GitHub** and installed in your Splunk platform.
+**splunk_plotly_collection_viz** can be downloaded from either **GitHub** or Splunkbase and installed in your Splunk platform.
 Access your Splunk instance via terminal and:
 - browse to your apps directory `$SPLUNK_HOME/etc/apps/`
-- download the app from github `git clone https://github.com/splunk/splunk-plotly-collection-viz`
+- download the app from github `git clone https://github.com/splunk/splunk-plotly-collection-viz.git`
 - Restart splunk to apply changes `$SPLUNK_HOME/bin/splunk restart`

 ## Usage